You need to be 16 or over to make your own deed poll.

-Make your own deed poll
+Make your deed poll using the following wording:

 “I [old name] of [your address] have given up my name [old name] and have adopted for all purposes the name [new name].

-Signed as a deed on [date] as [old name] and [new name] in the presence of [witness 1 name] of [witness 1 address], and [witness 2 name] of [witness 2 address].
+“Signed as a deed on [date] as [old name] and [new name] in the presence of [witness 1 name] of [witness 1 address], and [witness 2 name] of [witness 2 address].

-[your new signature], [your old signature]
+“[your new signature], [your old signature]

-[witness 1 signature], [witness 2 signature]”
+“[witness 1 signature], [witness 2 signature]”

 A specialist agency or a solicitor can make the deed poll for you instead - they may charge a fee.